Tirrex-Roboterrium/tirrex_demo/doc/installation.md

 ### 4.4 Bridge compilation (Only under ubuntu 20.04)

-In order to use alpo and/or campero robot in live, their ros1 bridge must be compile
+In order to use alpo and/or campero robot in live, their ros1 bridge must be compiled:

 ```bash
 cd tirrex_ws